Magic1483/CustomNotification-bot/README.md

 Custom notification bot.\
 Sends a summary of notifications after a user-defined period of time.
 At this moment, it can send rates of specified cryptocurrencies.
 User data (sessions) are stored in a database.
 It is written in Aiogram, so it works asynchronously, that is, it can maintain many user sessions simultaneously.

+P.S used binance api for parsing cryptocurrency, if binance does not work with your ip this bot will not work.

 [Bot start link](https://t.me/Trash21bot?start)

 #Usage